Leixlip United F.C.

-Leixlip United F.C. are a football club from Leixlip, Kildare, who play their home games at Leixlip Amenities Centre.
+Leixlip United Football Club are a football club from Leixlip, Kildare, who play their home games at Leixlip Amenities Centre on Station Road.
+They play in the Leinster Senior League.

+The club qualified for the 2014 FAI Cup.

 History

 Before 1969

-Leixlip United had existed for the seasons of 1959-60,1960-61 and 1961-62 before problems arising from a shortage of local players caused the club to fold.
+Leixlip United had existed for the seasons of 1959-60, 1960-61 and 1961-62 before problems arising from a shortage of local players caused the club to fold.

 Ormeau A.F.C. - The Leixlip connection

 Originally based in Dublin city and founded by George Bendal, an English ex-Manchester City goalkeeper, they played in Division 1 in the Leinster Senior League.
 When the club had problems finding a ground they relocated to Leixlip in 1965 in Easton Park, quite a few of the locals joined a few and thus the seeds for what would become Leixlip United had sown.
 Upon George Bendal's death, Ormeau A.F.C. also folded.
 In 1969, when Leixlip United reformed they benefited from players who had played in the Leinster Senior League for Ormeau including Theo Watkins, a junior international goalkeeper.